 The purpose of the Income-Qualified/Affordable Housing Solar Program is to offer a higher incentive category to promote the installation of solar energy on existing owner-occupied single-family, and existing and new multi-family affordable housing projects that meets the program requirements.
 The Pasadena Solar Initiative (PSI) program recognizes that these customers face more difficulties in the financing and incorporation of solar energy systems in its developments than do conventional housing developments.
 This Income-Qualified/Affordable Housing incentive follows the requirements of the California Solar Initiative (CSI) and the New Solar Home Partnership (NSHP) program.
 The Affordable Housing/Income-Qualified Solar Program may be periodically evaluated and modified to ensure progress toward program goals and objectives.
 All existing PSI requirements, guidelines, and installation process apply for customers applying for the affordable housing incentive except for the areas listed below.

 1. The affordable housing project must expressly limit residency in the affordable residential units to persons with very low income as defined by the Health and Safety Code section 50105.
 This section defines “Very Low Income” households as persons and families at or below 50 percent of area (Los Angeles County) median income, adjusted for family size, and revised annually.
 2. Customers must currently meet income-qualifying levels under PWP’s Electric Utility Assistance Program (EUAP) and be enrolled in the EUAP Program for a minimum of one year at the time of application.
 Medical Assistance customers are not eligible.
 PWP reserves right to require recertification prior to reserving solar incentive funds.
 3. Qualifying systems must be connected to and serving the energy needs of residential units subject to affordability requirements; and common areas of the building or project, provided a minimum of 80 percent of the units are subject to the affordability requirements.
 Common areas include, but are not limited to: hallways, recreation rooms, laundry rooms, outdoor, and parking areas.
 4. Eligible projects include existing and new multifamily and single-family developments where at least 80 percent of the project units are reserved for affordable housing households as defined in requirement # 1 for a period of at least 10 years.
 5. Each residential dwelling unit for which a solar energy system is being installed must have a PWP account and individual electrical utility meter.
 6. New affordable housing projects must provide documentation showing energy efficiency for each single family home or multifamily building of at least 15 percent greater than the requirements of the current Building Energy Efficiency Standards, also known as “Title 24.”
-Existing affordable housing must provide proof of recently completed energy efficient measures which reduced annual consumption by a minimum of 15% compared to their historical usage
+Existing affordable housing projects and Income-Qualified applicants must complete Energy Efficiency Measures (EEM) that will reduce electrical consumption by a minimum of 15% compared to the customer’s annual historical electrical usage BEFORE designing the solar system.

 Eligible solar energy systems must be sized so that the amount of electricity that is produced offsets part no greater than the end-use customer's electrical needs at the site of installation.
 The maximum incentive paid for a system on single family residential unit is limited to the first 4.0 kW AC of the system.